-A parent or guardian of an individual with an I/DD or a TBI or a behavioral health condition and has at least two years of direct experience providing care for and navigating the Medicaid delivery system on behalf of that individual (note that a parent/guardian cannot serve as an extender for their family member).
+- A parent or guardian of an individual with an I/DD or a TBI or a behavioral health condition and has at least two years of direct experience providing care for and navigating the Medicaid delivery system on behalf of that individual (note that a parent/guardian cannot serve as an extender for their family member).
+Or - Has two years of paid experience performing the types of functions described in the "Extender Functions" section below, with at least one year of paid experience working directly with the Tailored Care Management eligible population.

-Has two years of paid experience performing the types of functions described in the "Extender Functions" section below, with at least one year of paid experience working directly with the Tailored Care Management eligible population.
 When using an extender, the care manager should direct the extender's care management functions and ensure that the extender is only charged with responsibilities within the scope of functions specified in this document.
 The care manager and supervising care manager must ensure that all services are well-coordinated, including functions delegated to extenders.
 Extenders also cannot work for the same organization where they receive services.
-The Department expects that a range of individuals will be able to meet these qualifications, including, but not limited to:
+The Department expects that a range of individuals are able to meet these qualifications, including, but not limited to:

-- Certified Peer Support Specialists; - Community health workers (CHW), defined as individuals who have completed the NC Community Health Worker Standardized Core Competency Training (NC CHW SCCT); - Individuals who served as Community Navigators prior to the implementation of Tailored Plans: - Family Navigators, as defined by Trillium Health Resources' approved In-Lieu of service description; - Parents or guardians of an individual with an I/DD or a TBI or a behavioral health condition (parent/guardian cannot serve as an extender for their own family member); and - A person with lived experience with an I/DD or a TBI or a behavioral health condition - 3.2.
+- Certified Peer Support Specialists; - Community health workers (CHW), defined as individuals who have completed the North Carolina Community Health Worker Association | CHW Training and Resources (ncchwa.org); - Individuals who served as Community Navigators prior to the implementation of Tailored Plans; - Family Navigators, as defined by Trillium Health Resources' approved In-Lieu of service description; - Parents or guardians of an individual with an I/DD or a TBI or a behavioral health condition (parent/guardian cannot serve as an extender for their own family member); and - A person with lived experience with an I/DD or a TBI or a behavioral health condition. - 3.2.
 Clinical consultants.
-The Tailored Plan/PIHP will be required to ensure that organizations providing Tailored Care Management (AMH+ practices, CMAs, or the Tailored Plan/PIHP itself) have access to clinical consultants in order to access expert support appropriate for the needs of the panel under Tailored Care Management.
+The Tailored Plan / LME/MCO is required to ensure that organizations providing Tailored Care Management (AMH+ practices, CMAs, or the Tailored Plan / LME/MCO itself) have access to clinical consultants in order to access expert support appropriate for the needs of the panel under Tailored Care Management.
 Clinical consultants are not part of the care team for any given member; rather, the role of clinical consultants is to provide subject matter expert advice to the care team.
 The AMH+ or CMA may employ or contract with consultants or do so through a CIN or Other Partner, and the consultant should be available by phone to staff within AMH+ practices and CMAs to advise on complex clinical issues on an ad hoc basis.
-While different member needs will require different expertise, the AMH+ or CMA must ensure that it has access to at least the following experts: - A general psychiatrist or child and adolescent psychiatrist; - A neuropsychologist or psychologist; and - For CMAs, a primary care physician (PCP) to the extent the beneficiary's PCP is not available for consultation.
+Clinical consultants are not providing treatment to members, so licensure outside of North Carolina is allowable.
+While different member needs require different expertise, the AMH+ or CMA must ensure that it has access to at least the following experts: - A general psychiatrist or child and adolescent psychiatrist; - · A neuropsychologist or psychologist; and - For CMAs, a primary care physician (PCP) to the extent the beneficiary's PCP is not available for consultation.

 AMH+ practices and CMAs may demonstrate that they have access to clinical consultants themselves or can contract with other provider organizations to arrange access.
-The per member per month (PMPM) rate for Tailored Care Management will take these costs into consideration.
+The monthly